jfasch/jfasch-home/trainings/material/soup/python/misc/encoding/topic.rst

    * * * Bytes have 8 bits of information, nowadays
        * One bit is wasted
-       * Latin Europeans (and Germans) said, "Hey, lets use all 8 bits and cram bloody umlauts and all that in"
+       * Latin Europeans (and Germans) said, "Hey, lets use all 8 bits and cram umlauts and accents in"
        * ASCII on steroids
        * ``encoding = 'iso-8859-1'``
      * .. figure:: latin1.gif